-On my quest to discover the experts’ top tips I started, yet again where all culinary challenges logically begin, with cookery bible Larousse Gastronomique.
-Quel surprise, however, when I find listed under potato: salads not one, but 13 different versions, all from different countries and each containing a host of extra ingredients.
+On a quest to discover the experts’ top tips I started where all culinary challenges logically begin, with cookery bible Larousse Gastronomique.
+I found listed under potato: salads not one, but 13 different versions, all from different countries and each containing a host of extra ingredients.

-It soon becomes clear that as many chefs have different versions as do the countries listed in Larousse.
-Taking all their advice on board, however, I learn there are a number of tips guaranteed to make your potato salad perfect.
+It soon becomes clear that as many chefs have different versions as do the countries listed in Larousse – but some tips are universal.
+Below I've rounded up the best.
+If you want to learn how to make potato salad, start here.

-You don’t need me to say here that home-grown will always taste best, but the key rules to follow are to choose either salad potatoes or a waxy early variety.
+You don’t need me to say that home-grown will always taste best, but the key rules to follow are to choose either salad potatoes or a waxy, early variety.

-Salad potatoes can be new or maincrop potatoes and include Charlotte and Pink Fir Apple.
-They have a slightly thicker skin than new potatoes, but share the same texture and full flavour.
-New potatoes are traditionally harvested in Spring and early Summer.
+Salad potatoes can be new or maincrop potatoes, including Charlotte and Pink Fir Apple.
+These have a slightly thicker skin than new potatoes, but share the same texture and full flavour.
+New potatoes are traditionally harvested in spring and early summer.
 Varieties perfect for potato salad include Maris Bard, Maris Peer, Rocket, Kipfler and Belle de Fontenay.

 Delia Smith recommends washing new potatoes, but not scraping them, as there is a lot of flavour in their delicate skins.

-Add fresh mint to the boiling water along with your potatoes
+4. Add fresh mint to the boiling water

-This is a good hint if you’re trying to go easy on the butter, as it adds an extra and complimentary flavour.
+This is a good hint if you’re trying to go easy on the butter, as it adds extra flavour early in the cooking process.

 All the experts agree that adding dressing to warm potatoes will ensure they absorb the maximum amount of flavour, making for a tastier potato salad.
 This is one of Constance Spry’s two ‘points of importance’ for making potato salad.

-Leaving skins on and chopping is more contentious; some, like Jamie Oliver, Nigel Slater and Constance Spry leave skins on.
-Others, like Elizabeth David, Simon Hopkinson peel and slice potatoes (while still warm)
+Leaving skins on is more contentious.
+Some, like Jamie Oliver, Nigel Slater and Constance Spry leave skins on; others, like Elizabeth David and Simon Hopkinson peel and slice potatoes (while still warm)

-Constance recommends using capers, sliced gherkin or sliced pickled onions, and Nigel suggests a ‘bright, sassy sauce’ of oil, lemon, capers and parsley.
+Constance recommends using capers, sliced gherkin or sliced pickled onions.
+Nigel suggests a ‘bright, sassy sauce’ of oil, lemon, capers and parsley.

 No food tastes at its best when straight out of the fridge.